Ln11211/Reduced-Instruction-Set-Computer/README.md

 # Reduced-Instruction-Set-Computer
 The design and implementation of an instruction set of a stripped-down RISC CPU.
+The Verilog design source files are in `sources` directory and the simulation files are in the `sim_1` directory.

 # Description